enso-org/enso/docs/libraries/repositories.md

 - `dependencies` - a list of dependencies, as described below;
 - `description` - an optional description of the library that is displayed in the `info` and `search` command results;
-- `deprecated` - an optional boolean flag describing if the library is deprecated; if the library is marked as deprecated it will not show up in the search results and it will be marked as such by the `info` command; the Marketplace should not show the library as available to be installed, but if the library was already added to a project, it will be downloaded nonetheless;
 - `tag-line` - an optional tagline that will be displayed in the marketplace interface.